simperful/LearnPyQt/README.md

 # LearnPyQt
-learn PyQt refer to the tutorial [http://zetcode.com/gui/pyqt5/]
+learn PyQt by referring to the tutorial [http://zetcode.com/gui/pyqt5/]